light-roast/crudapp/README.md

+---
+runme:
+  id: 01HJ4KTM2S2MNBWFCQAM0MG647
+  version: v2.0
+---

 # CRUD API - CRUD IMPLEMENTATION PRACTICE USING REACT

 This is a practice for consuming REST APIs using React, involving a hardcore DB initially and then a JSON DB that works with JSON server.
+This practice is based on an dedicated series series of [YouTube](https://www.youtube.com/watch?v=b-PcWvzf9Xs&t=3s) videos by jonmircha.

 ## Table of Contents

 - [Overview](#overview)

    - [The Challenge](#the-challenge)
    - [Screenshot](#screenshot)
    - [Links](#links)

 - [My Process](#my-process)

    - [Built With](#built-with)
    - [What I Learned](#what-i-learned)